Commack School District: Decline in population

+Elwood merger attempts

+In late 2010 and early 2011, the Elwood Union Free School District attempted merging with every school district surrounding it because of the district having very low funds.
+These districts were (along with Commack) Half Hollow Hills, Northport-East Northport, South Huntington, and Harborfields.
+All districts denied Elwood their merger request.
+Due to Elwood being a very small district bordering Commack, these concerns had been raised before, as Commack-Elwood mergers were attempted by Elwood in the 1960s and late 1980s.
+Both of these attempts were also denied by Commack.

 Schools

 Primary schools

 The primary schools in the Commack School District are Indian Hollow, Rolling Hills, North Ridge, and Wood Park.
 They serve students in grades K–2.
 The school day for these schools last from around 9:20 AM to 3:20 PM although one should check with the specific schools for exact times.
 The students have one teacher throughout the day except for special classes like music, art, and physical education and special services like speech, physical, or occupational therapy.

 Intermediate schools

 The intermediate schools are Burr and Sawmill.
 They serve students in grades 3–5.
 Their school day is from 8:50 AM to 3:05 PM.
 The two buildings are identical in their structure and design.
 Both schools have at least ten clubs that meet while school is not in session.
 The children have one teacher for the whole day except for special classes like music, art and physical education.
 There are many special services available like Physical Speech and Occupational Therapy, social workers, psychologists and a gifted and talented program.
 There is also an English as a second language program.
 In fourth grade, the students begin to learn a musical instrument.
 They are given lessons once a week and participate in the school's band or orchestra.
 There is a chorus for students who are interested in singing.
 Each fifth grade class in both schools takes a two-day trip to Camp Mariah in Fishkill, NY towards the end of the year.